 Back in February, we detailed the specs of the the Neptune Pine, a strangely-named smartwatch that doubles as a smartphone.
 If you've been chomping at the bit in anticipation of wearing this monstrosity's 2.5" display on your wrist, the time has come.
 The Neptune Pine is now available for pre-order at NeptunePine.com, lightening your bank account to the tune of $335 for the 16GB version or $395 for the 32GB model.
 Both are available in Jet Black and Polar White.
 It looks like they're also throwing in a bonus heart rate monitor for the pre-order crowd, so for those of you out there who want to exercise with a small TV on your wrist, this is it.
 Read More

 The HTC One page just went live at t-mobile.com, so if you've been lusting after what David called the most important phone of 2013 (read his review to understand the reasoning behind such a bold statement), you can finally secure the Glacial Silver version online.
 It doesn't look like the Stealth Black variant is up yet if you were looking for one of those, but on the upside T-Mobile is throwing in a free car dock with the purchase.
+Not a bad deal.

 Those on contract with the Now Network who've had their eye on HTC's latest flagship, the One, should listen up – Newegg is offering pre-orders for the One in both its Stealth Black and Glacial White color variants for $129.99 with next-day shipping.

 Of course, Sprint is offering pre-orders of the device to new customers for just $99.99, but the deal excludes upgrades.
 In case you've forgotten what makes the HTC One worth looking at, here's a quick look at its specs.
 Read More

 Like riding a roller coaster, it seems like ordering Nexus devices from the Play Store is full of its ups and downs.
 Today, it's up!
 At least, for the 16GB and 32GB Nexus 10 for U.S. customers.
 The two tablets have just gone back in stock via Google's storefront.
 There is even an encouraging "Ships in less than one week" disclaimer.
 Ordering seems to be working flawlessly at the moment, though, there isn't a huge rush right now.
 Still, if you're looking to get one, this would be a good time.

 Yes, the Play Store has been plagued by issues.
 Not the least of which, if you don't live in the U.S. or Canada, you've probably had an even harder time than most getting your hands on Google's newest flagship phone.
 If you want to get in on the furiously refreshing action, and you happen to live in the UK or Germany, today is your lucky day!
 Starting at 5PM local time (GMT for UK, CET for Germany... so pretty soon), you can order the device directly from that search engine all your American friends keep saying has a horrible ordering system.
 Read More

 And the tip of the